colinfwren/atomic-todo/docs/adr/0003-use-dnd-kit-for-drag-and-drop-in-front-end.md

         Container-->Container: sets activeId to null, sets copy of lists to null Container-->DragOverlay: hides dragOverlay as activeId is not set DragOverlay-->user: dragOverlay is no longer shown
-    and Container to AppContext
+    and Container to TodoBoardContext
-        Container-->AppContext: Calls action to update Todos in backend end
+        Container-->TodoBoardContext: Calls action to update Todos in backend end
-    par AppContext to GraphQL
+    par TodoBoardContext to GraphQL
-        AppContext-->GraphQL: Calls mutation to update Todos
+        TodoBoardContext-->GraphQL: Calls mutation to update Todos
-        GraphQL-->AppContext: Returns updated Todos
+        GraphQL-->TodoBoardContext: Returns updated Todos
-    and AppContext to AppContext
+    and TodoBoardContext to TodoBoardContext
-    AppContext-->AppContext: Updates state with optimistic response
+    TodoBoardContext-->TodoBoardContext: Updates state with optimistic response
     end
-    AppContext-->TodoItemList: Re-renders todo list based on updated Todo data TodoItemList-->user: Shows Todo moved from one TodoItemList to another
+    TodoBoardContext-->TodoItemList: Re-renders todo list based on updated Todo data TodoItemList-->user: Shows Todo moved from one TodoItemList to another
 ```